llatva/pupill32/README.md

 ## Independent project -- no affiliation or endorsement

 This project is no way affiliated with Puya Semiconductor or any other commercial body.
-This is an indie evaluation board designed and built by an hobbyist.
+This is an indie evaluation board designed and built by a hobbyist.
 You may use this open hardware design, at your own risk, according to its license conditions, see the following chapter.

 ## License